The Welney Website

 The Ouse Washes are part of a flood defence system.
 They are an unihabited area of

-several thousand acres that provides storage for floodwater that the River Great Ouse
+nearly six thousand acres that provides storage for floodwater that the River Great Ouse

 cannot discharge directly into the sea (at Kings Lynn) without overflowing its banks.
 The excess waters are